Building long-term relationships with contingent workers is a key component of a long-term workforce optimization strategy.

-Our workforce landscape is quickly changing and adapting, due in many ways to the COVID-19 pandemic.
-Many organizations are allowing for remote working arrangements and as cities begin to reopen, companies are adjusting how they manage their workforces moving forward.
-Companies who already rely on independent talent as an integral part of their workforce are likely reaping the rewards this flexible, remote, and skills-driven talent pool provides.
+The COVID-19 pandemic has caused many changes and adaptations to the way we work.
+Many organizations are allowing for remote working arrangements and as reopening continues, companies are adjusting how they manage their workforces moving forward.
+Companies that already rely on independent talent as an integral part of their workforce are likely reaping the rewards this flexible, remote, and skills-driven talent pool provides.
 Those who aren’t yet engaging independent talent may consider doing so in order to be successful in this new work environment.

 But simply choosing to incorporate independent talent is not a long-term strategy.
 In order to attract and retain top independent talent, enterprises must understand what independents are looking for in a client-contractor relationship and make adjustments to build a community where they feel valued.
-Below, we take a look at three ways enterprise managers can build a lasting community of independent talent.
+Below are three ways enterprise managers can build a lasting community of independent talent.

-The majority of independent professionals—64%—say they have a lot of choice in picking the clients they work with.
+The majority of independent professionals—89%—say they have some or a lot of choice in picking the clients they work with.
 What are they looking for?
 The opportunities, processes, environment, and sense of community clients offer.
 Actively creating a positive work environment where independent professionals are trusted and treated respectfully will go far in making your company a top choice for skilled talent.

 A positive work environment also allows independents to work the way they want.
 It is very important to independents that their work is valued, that they have flexibility in how they work, and that they have the opportunity to learn and build new skills.

 2. Streamline the Engagement Process